City guide

 • Athens is more than a stop on the way to ferries.

-• The city rewards slower density.
+• The city rewards slower density and better editing.

 • History lands better when the route is cleaner.